OpenSUSE: Organization

-The project is controlled by its community and relies on the contributions of individuals, working as testers, writers, translators, usability experts, artists and developers.
-The project embraces a wide variety of technology, people with different levels of expertise, speaking different languages and having different cultural backgrounds.
+The project is controlled by its community and relies on the contributions of individuals, working as testers, writers, translators, usability experts, artists, and developers.
+The project embraces a wide variety of technology, people with different levels of expertise, speaking different languages, and having different cultural backgrounds.

 There is an openSUSE Board which is responsible to lead the overall project.
-The openSUSE Board provides guidance and supports existing governance structures, but does not direct or control development, since community mechanisms exist to accomplish the goals of the project.
+The openSUSE Board provides guidance and supports existing governance structures but does not direct or control development, since community mechanisms exist to accomplish the goals of the project.
 The board documents decisions and policies.

 The project is self-organized without a legal structure, although the establishment of a foundation has been under consideration for some time.

-SUSE as the main sponsor exerts some influence, but the project is legally independent of SUSE. openSUSE is a "do-ocracy" in which those, who do the work, also decide what happens (those who decide).
-This primarily refers to desktop and application development, as the sources of the base packages have been coming from SLE since the switch to the Leap development model.
+SUSE as the main sponsor exerts some influence, but the project is legally independent of SUSE. openSUSE is a "do-ocracy" in which those who do the work also decide what happens.
+This primarily the case with desktop and application development, as the sources of the base packages have been coming from SLE since the switch to the Leap development model.
 To further unify the base, the 'Closing-the-Leap-Gap' project has been started, where openSUSE Leap 15.3 will be completely based on SLE's binary packages.